With regard to implementation of the campus GRP (Student Code, 3-309(b)), the Council of Undergraduate Deans has agreed to the following principles:

 Example: A grade earned in a course taken in Spring 2010 may not be used to replace a grade earned in a course originally taken in Fall 2009.
 However, a grade earned in a Fall 2010 course may be used to replace the final grade in a Fall 2009 course, assuming all other eligibility criteria are met.

-- The policy specifies the 8-week deadline so as to be consistent with other academic deadlines.
+- To be consistent with other academic deadlines, the policy specifies a deadline of first half of the term (e.g., the first eight weeks of the semester, the first four weeks of the summer session, or the first four weeks of an eight-week course).
 College staff have the prerogative to make extensions to the deadline in extenuating circumstances as appropriate.
 Please note any approved extensions when the form is processed.

 - The grade modes in original and repeated courses must be identical if the student’s final grade in the repeated course is to replace the final grade earned in the original course.